AngleProtocol/angle-docs/core-module/faq.md

 ## What are the costs?

-Angle core module has dynamic fees.
+Angle Core module has dynamic fees.
 For stable seekers minting and burning fees vary around 0.3%, meaning that with 1 ETH worth 1000€, a stable seeker can get 997 agEUR.
 Mint and burn fees depend on how much of the collateral is covered by Hedging Agents.
 In some cases, mint and burn fees may also have a dependency on the collateral ratio of the Core module.

 For Hedging Agents getting perpetual futures from the Core module, there are some fees induced at position opening and closing.
 Opening and closing fees depend on how much of the collateral is already covered by Hedging Agents.
 Fees vary around 0.3% as well.